daily word - rigorous faith

 Add new comment

-daily word - full humanity
+daily word - plan for action

 Dale Cresap's picture